 Students With Disabilities

 Lindsey Wilson College accepts students with disabilities and provides reasonable accommodation that will facilitate success.
 Depending on the nature of the disability, some students may need to take a lighter course load and may need more than four years to graduate.
-Students needing accommodation should apply to the College as early as possible, usually before May 15.
-Immediately after acceptance, students must identify and document the nature of their disabilities with Mr. Ben Martin, the Learning & Physical Disabilities Coordinator.
-It is the responsibility of the student to provide the Learning & Physical Disabilities Coordinator with appropriate materials documenting the learning disability.
-Learning disabilities are typically documented by a recent high school Individualized Education Program (IEP) and results from testing conducted by a psychologist, psychiatrist, or a qualified, licensed person.
-The College does not provide assessment services for students who may be learning disabled.
-Although Lindsey Wilson provides limited personal counseling for all students, the College does not have structured programs available for students with emotional or behavioral disabilities.
-For more information, contact Mr. Martin at (270) 384-7479.
-In addition, applicants to Lindsey Wilson College's School of Professional Counseling may wish to contact one of the following individuals, depending upon degree and program: Bachelor's degree-seeking applicants to community campuses:
+New students needing accommodation should apply to the college as early as possible, usually before May 15 for the fall semester, October 1 for the spring semester, and March 1 for the summer term.
+Immediately after acceptance, students are encouraged to identify and document the nature of their disabilities with Mr. Ben Martin, the ADA Coordinator.
+It is the responsibility of the student to provide the ADA coordinator with appropriate materials documenting the disability.
+Disabilities are typically documented by a recent high school Individualized Education Program (IEP) and results from testing conducted by a psychologist, psychiatrist, or a qualified, licensed person.
+The college does not provide assessment services for students who may be disabled.
+Although Lindsey Wilson College provides limited personal counseling for all students, the college does not have structured programs available for students with emotional or behavioral disabilities.
+For more information, contact Mr. Ben Martin at 270-384-7479 or email email@example.com.